1998–99 Iowa State Cyclones men's basketball team

-The 1998–99 Iowa State Cyclones men's basketball team represents Iowa State University during the 1998–99 NCAA Division I men's basketball season.
+The 1998–99 Iowa State Cyclones men's basketball team represented Iowa State University during the 1998–99 NCAA Division I men's basketball season.
 The Cyclones were coached by Larry Eustachy, who was in his 1st season.
 They played their home games at Hilton Coliseum in Ames, Iowa and competed in the Big 12 Conference.

-At the conclusion of the season Head Coach Tim Floyd accepted the same position with the Chicago Bulls of the NBA.
-Iowa State hired Utah State Head Coach Larry Eustachy to replace him.
+At the conclusion of the season head coach, Tim Floyd accepted the same position with the Chicago Bulls of the NBA.
+Iowa State hired Utah State head coach Larry Eustachy to replace him.

 They finished the season 15–15, 6–10 in Big 12 play to finish in 9th place.
 They lost to Colorado in the first round of the Big 12 Conference tournament.

 Previous season

 They finished the season 12–18, 5–11 in Big 12 play to finish in 11th place.
 They lost to Missouri in the first round of the Big 12 Conference tournament.

 The Cyclones saw individual success with Marcus Fizer being named a Freshman All-American by Basketball Times, Big 12 Freshman of the Year, and Big 12 Freshman of the Week four times.

 After several seasons of courting the Chicago Bulls of the NBA hired Iowa State's Tim Floyd to replace Phil Jackson as head coach.
 Iowa State hired Utah State Head Coach Larry Eustachy to replace him.